concord-consortium/lab/readme.md

 1.  [`get-md2d-data.coffee`](https://github.com/concord-consortium/lab/blob/master/node-bin/get-md2d-data.coffee)
     is a coffeescript program used to run the MD2D engine from the command line and generate data used for physics validation tests.
-2.  [`playback_svg.coffee`](src/lab/components/playback_svg.coffee) is a coffeescript program used to create the SVG-based Playback control widget
+2.  [`PlaybackComponentSVG`](src/lab/components/playback_svg.coffee) is an object written in coffeescript that creates and manages the SVG-based Playback control widget for the Molecule Container.

 ### RubyGems